eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 out of ten times it appeared in his original script:

-* twice as "suspension de la crédulité" (contrary of "incrédulité") which would be "suspension of belief", not disbelief
+* twice as "suspension de la crédulité" (contrary of "incrédulité") which would be 'suspension of belief', not disbelief
-* once as "suspend sa crédibilité" which would correspond to "suspension of credibility" rather than "disbelief"
+* once as "suspend sa crédibilité" which would correspond to 'suspension of credibility' rather than 'disbelief'
 * "suspendre un bon coup notre incrédubilité" (not a word, a cross between "incrédulité" and the previous "crédibilité")